dboyliao/pyaudio_wrapper/README.md

 # A Simple Audio Wrapper of PyAudio

-[`PyAudio`](https://people.csail.mit.edu/hubert/pyaudio/) is a python bindings for [`PortAudio`](http://www.portaudio.com/).
+[`PyAudio`](https://people.csail.mit.edu/hubert/pyaudio/) is a python binding for [`PortAudio`](http://www.portaudio.com/).
 However, the api, to my humble opinion, is not so friendly to the programmer who has no deep or comprehensive knowledge about audio data.
-This package is yet again another wrapper build upon `PyAudio` in order to provide a friendly api.
+This package is yet another wrapper build upon `PyAudio` in order to provide a friendly api.

 # Basic Usage